The Strange Intersections of K-Pop, Korean Culture, and American Fascism

 To the extent that these people cared whose culture they were using in christening their homeland "Kekistan," they might have expected Koreans to be on their side.
 As much as they were annoyed at Korean director Bong Joon-Ho's brilliant anti-capitalist parable Parasite sweeping their formerly oh-so-white Oscars in February, they could hardly have guessed how big a role Korean culture would end up playing in pushing back against their fascist, pro-police, anti-Black, all-lives-matter nonsense.

-But reality is far more complex than they tend to think, and it has been thrilling—though not necessarily surprising—to see Koreans and K-pop fans from around the world join the Black Lives Matter movement and systematically drowning out fascist voices online by appropriating their anti-BLM hashtags on Twitter.
+But reality is far more complex than they tend to think, and it has been thrilling—though not necessarily surprising—to see Koreans and K-pop fans from around the world join the Black Lives Matter movement and systematically drown out fascist voices online by appropriating their anti-BLM hashtags on Twitter.

 In Seoul, demonstrators marched in solidarity with the American Black Lives Matter movement in the wake of George Floyd's horrific killing, and on Twitter K-pop superstars BTS released an official statement of support.